Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours debugging that cryptic error,  **Google it first.** (Seriously.
-Even seasoned pros do this.
-We're not wizards, we just know where to find the magic spells – err, solutions – faster.)
+- **"Comment your code like you're explaining it to a grumpy, caffeine-deprived coworker who's about to inherit your project.
+Future you (and that coworker) will thank you."**

 ---

-### 📅 Last Updated: 2024-11-17 12:42
+### 📅 Last Updated: 2024-11-17 13:26

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!